-The Compensation Committee takes a holistic approach to assessing performance and determining the actual bonus award for each senior executive.
 The Compensation Committee believes that annual bonus awards should be based on the achievement of objective, measurable financial results and how those results are achieved.
 In addition, the Compensation Committee believes it is important to measure individual executive performance against his or her achievement toward strategic objectives and other Company priorities.
 After the end of the year, each senior executive's performance was assessed by Mr. Glaser and the Compensation Committee (and, in the case of Mr. Glaser's performance, solely by the Compensation Committee).

 A senior executive's target annual bonus is set forth in his or her employment letter and may be adjusted when the Compensation Committee determines an adjustment is appropriate or necessary to reflect a change in his or her responsibilities, the competitive market for his or her position or internal equity considerations.
-The target annual bonuses for our named executive officers for 2021 are set forth in "Determination of 2021 Annual Bonuses" on page 42.
+The target annual bonuses for our named executive officers for 2022 are set forth in "Determination of 2022 Annual Bonuses" on page 45.